Rom: the snake man in the 1970s

 My father retained his expertise and fascination with snakes, and I spent part of my early youth in a remote research station on the Western Ghats, roaming the Indian jungles in search of food — lizards, small rodents — for my father’s snakes.
 I had a very good knowledge of the various species (especially the poisonous ones), and was well able to handle them.
 I have written about my revisiting the jungle lodge, about my interactions with Indian snake charmers, and my encounters with poisonous snakes (in case you are interested).

 After permanently moving to Germany, in my late teens, I studied philosophy, abandoned the aspired university carrier and became a science journalist for German television.
 After producing a dozen or so documentaries, I proposed doing one on Indian snakes.
-We never actually produced it, but I put in a fair amount of research.
-One of the things I discovered was that there was a big snake park in Madras, run by a very interesting American herpetologist.
+I put in a fair amount of research.
+One of the things I discovered was that there was a big snake park in Madras, run by an interesting American herpetologist.

 The Irula are very dark-skinned Dravidians (the word Irula means “dark people” in Tamil and Malayalam).
 Their main occupation was snake and rat catching, as well as honey collection.
 They were Rom’s main helpers.
 Today they work as field labourers – and some of them are studying computer science at the university.
 Times really change.